davlin0222/skola24-tailor-made-calendar/README.md

 # skola24-tailor-made-calendar

-Webscraper for skola24 schemavisare to export iCal (.ics) files, with customizable event pattern
+Webscrape any schedule from skola24 schemavisare and export it to an iCal file (.ics)